mclevey/CV/cv_mclevey.md

 ## Manuscripts Close to Submission

+\ind John McLevey and Reid McIlroy-Young.
+"An introduction to *metaknowledge* for computational research in scientometrics, information science, and the sociology of knowledge." *Preparing for submission*.

 \ind John McLevey, Alexander Graham, Reid McIlroy-Young, and Kathryn S. Plaisance.
 "Is there a citation penalty for scientifically relevant philosophy of science?" *In progress*.

 \ind John McLevey and Alexander Graham.
 "Network Structure and the 'Chain of Trust' in Free/Libre Open Source Software Development: The Case of Linux."
 Currently being revised.

-\ind John McLevey and Reid McIlroy-Young.
-"An introduction to metaknowledge for computational and social networks research on science." *In progress*.

 <!-- \ind John McLevey.
 "Climate Change and Strange Transmuted Expertise."
 Preparing for submission. -->